angular/angular/aio/content/guide/service-worker-config.md

 *   `$` is a special character in regex that matches the end of a line and will not be escaped in the internal conversion from glob to regex format.
 Be aware that you have to escape it yourself, otherwise the url(s) can result in an unmatchable regular expression.

 **Example**: `foo/bar/$value` is an unmatchable expression because it is impossible to have a string that has any characters after it has ended.
-*   `$` will not be added from the internal conversion from glob to regex format at the end of the url(s).
+*   `$` will not be added in the internal conversion from glob to regex format at the end of the url(s).
 If not present, the expression can result in unexpected behavior.
 As a workaround, it is highly recommended to add `$` yourself at the end of the url(s).

 **Example** `/foo/bar/*.js` will match any .js file but also any .json file.